EFSCOIN/Efscoin/README.md

   1. "partition_size_nominal" - replace the numerical value with the size of the paritions in your custom OS version
   2. "uncompressed_tarball_size" - replace the numerical value with the size of your filesystem tarballs when uncompressed

-9. Replace the `.tar.xz` root and boot filesystem tarballs with copies created from your custom OS version (these instructions assume you're only using a single OS at a time with NOOBS - they won't work if you're running multiple OSes from a single SD card).
+9. Replace the `.tar.xz` root and boot filesystem tarballs with copies created from your custom OS version (these instructions assume you're only using a single OS at a time with EFSCOIN - they won't work if you're running multiple OSes from a single SD card).
 The name of these tarballs needs to match the labels given in `partitions.json`.
   1. To create the root tarball you will need to run `bsdtar --numeric-owner --format gnutar --one-file-system -cpf <label>.tar .` from within the root filesystem of your custom OS version.
 You should then compress the resulting tarball with `xz -9 -e <label>.tar`.
   2. To create the boot tarball you will need to run `bsdtar --numeric-owner --format gnutar -cpf <label>.tar .` at the root directory of the boot partition of your custom OS version.
 You should then compress the resulting tarball with `xz -9 -e <label>.tar`.